Do You Struggle With Self-Motivation?

 Maybe you set yourself goals and timelines that you cannot achieve.
 Goals, long-term, or short-term, anything based on what you have seen on Instagram, may work for some but not for others.

-I prefer to set an intention for the class, think about what do you want to focus on today.
+I prefer to set an intention for the class, and think about what you want to focus on today.
 This could be footwork, alignment, musicality, grounding, breathing, or simply enjoying a pause from your daily tasks.
 Some days you want to work really hard, other days you need to be more gentle.
-If you have ambitious future goals, make sure you do not loose being present now.
+If you have ambitious future goals, make sure you do not lose being present now.